benmed00/CreatorQuizManager/API-INTEGRATION.md

 - Verify that your API key is valid and has sufficient quota
 - Check server logs for detailed error messages
 - If you see rate limit errors, you may need to upgrade your OpenAI plan

+### Database Issues
+- Ensure your PostgreSQL server is running and accessible
+- Verify that the DATABASE_URL environment variable is correct
+- Check that the database user has appropriate permissions
+- Run `npm run db:push` to ensure the schema is up to date
+- Check server logs for database connection errors

 ## 7. Next Steps for Production